Vezio/MazeEscape/README.md

 GET - Get all items in a specific cell

 ### /cells/:id/item/:name

-DELETE - Grab a specific item from a specific cell and remove it

 PATCH  - Get an item from a specific cell, then change the owner to the item to the player
          that is making the request.
 Then make sure that the cell no longer has the item